bbfh-dev/mend/README.md

 Mend is a simple HTML template processor designed to, but not limited to be used to generate static websites.

+The produced HTML is always consistently formatted and sorted.

 > [!IMPORTANT]
 > Mend writes into **stdout** instead of a file.
 This is **not** a limitation, it's an [important advantage](https://github.com/bbfh-dev/mend/wiki#taking-advantage-of-stdout).